 What is Bacterial Vaginosis (BV)?

-Bacterial Vaginosis is a common infection that affects many women at some point in their lifetime.
+Bacterial Vaginosis (also known as BV) is a common infection that affects many women at some point in their lifetime.
 It occurs when the bacterial balance in your vagina changes, which can be caused by any number of factors.
 The vagina naturally has an acidic pH and the balance of various harmless bacteria is pretty delicate, which is why BV is so common.